There is another world in Mediation

 • Analysis of the needs and resources of the Mediation beneficiary

-• Information collections about the nature of needs
+• Information gathering about the nature of needs

 • Development of pathways and intervention programs for access to the service system